GMOD/jbrowse-components/website/docs/tutorials/desktop_spec_plugin_tutorial.md

 import Figure from '../figure'

-The following guide will provide a short tutorial on how to create a plugin that performs desktop-specific actions.
+The following tutorial will demonstrate making a desktop-specific JBrowse plugin to run external tools such as bcftools and tabix on a VCF file.

 ## Prerequisites